Act

 console.log(await app.load(Counter, "counter1"));

-Run your app and see the output in your terminal or browser console.
+Run your app and see the output in your terminal.
+Then dive into reactions, projections, and slices.

 Group states and reactions into feature modules

 Each slice owns a set of partial states and their scoped reactions.
-Handlers receive a typed Dispatcher for cross-state coordination.
+Handlers receive the full IAct interface for cross-state coordination.

 const TicketCreationSlice = slice()